 Leaves: The lower leaves are large, ovate - 2x as long as wide - with a stalk, the upper leaves will be more narrow and stalkless.
 The upper surface is dark green, the underside pale, with many fine hair on the rib and veins.

 The inflorescence consists of many paired spreading clusters (racemes) at the top of the stems and some from the upper leaf axils.
-The flowers appear on these pairs of racemes that spread out from their common point and are usually horizontal to the main stem as the final flowers of the cluster open.
+The racemes gradually expand and spread out from their common point such that they are usually horizontal to the main stem as the final flowers of the cluster open.
 Flowers closest to the raceme starting point open first.
 Initially, the cluster is tightly bunched when the first flowers open.
 Normally only one or two will be open on each raceme at the same time.
 These racemes will reach up to 6 inches in length as the flowers open.
 The upper racemes are leafless, but lower ones will have leaf bracts.

-Flowers: The tiny 1/8 inch flowers are white to bluish-pink and funnel shaped with the corolla tube shorter than the upper lobes which open to 5 blunt rounded petals.
+Flowers: The tiny 1/8 inch flowers are white to bluish-pink and funnel shaped with the corolla tube shorter than the spreading upper parts which open to 5 blunt rounded petals.
 There are 5 stamens whose anthers are white initially, turning yellowish and finally reddish after pollination.
-There is a single style and a 4-part ovary.
+There is a single style rising from a 4-part ovary.
 The reproductive parts are kept inside the throat of the corolla - not exserted.
 The hairy green calyx has 5 long pointed lobe tips.
-The flowers on small stalks.
-Stalks, calyx and raceme are all hairy.
+The flowers are on small stalks, stalks, calyx and raceme are all hairy.

-Seed: Mature flowers to a round sticky bur which is divided into 4 nutlets facing each other, with prickles on the back side which will attach to clothing and hence the common names.
+Seed: Mature flowers produce a round sticky bur which is divided into 4 nutlets facing each other, with prickles on the back side which will attach to clothing and hence the common names.

 Habitat: Stickseed grows in fertile soils of open woods, particularly disturbed woods, where there is partial shade with at least medium moisture conditions.
 The root systems has a large but shallow taproot.